Integrating TeamCity with Docker

 docker.version variables received from the agents, TeamCity distributes builds that use Docker only between agents with the installed Docker engine.

 If a build configuration uses the Docker runner or the Docker Wrapper extension, TeamCity automatically adds the

 docker.server.version agent compatibility requirement for this configuration.

-TeamCity Docker Support can run on Mac, Linux, and Windows build agents.
+TeamCity Docker Support can run on Windows, Linux, and macOS build agents.
 It uses the

 docker executable on the build agent machine, so it should be runnable by the build agent user.